wpfleger96/claude-code-status-line/README.md

 {
   "statusLine": {
     "type": "command",
-    "command": "/full/path/to/statusline-with-context.py",
-    "padding": 0
+    "command": "sh -c 'cd /path/to/claude-code-status-line && uv run --no-config claude-statusline'", "padding": 0
   }
 }
 ```

-Replace `/full/path/to/` with the absolute path to where you downloaded this script.
+Replace `/path/to/claude-code-status-line` with the absolute path to where you cloned this repository (e.g., `~/Development/Personal/claude-code-status-line`).

 ## Features